Cox-Automotive/terraform-provider-alks/README.md

 ## Example

-Check out `test.tf` for an very basic Terraform script which:
+See [this example](examples/alks.tf) for a basic Terraform script which:

 1. Creates an AWS provider and ALKS provider
 2. Creates an IAM Role via the ALKS provider
 3. Attaches a policy to the created role using the AWS provider

-This example is meant to show how you would combine a typical AWS Terraform script with our custom provider in order to automate the creation of IAM roles.
+This example is intended to show how to combine a typical AWS Terraform script with the ALKS provider to automate the creation of IAM roles and other infrastructure.

 ## Building from Source

-If you wish to work on the ALKS provider, you'll first need [Go](http://www.golang.org/) installed on your machine (version 1.8+ is required).
+To build the ALKS provider, install [Go](http://www.golang.org/) (version 1.8+ is required).

-For local dev first make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
-You will also need to add `$GOPATH/bin` to your `$PATH`.
+Set up a [GOPATH](http://golang.org/doc/code.html#GOPATH) and add `$GOPATH/bin` to your `$PATH`.

-Next, using Git, clone this repository into `$GOPATH/src/github.com/Cox-Automotive/terraform-provider-alks`.
-All the necessary dependencies are either vendored or automatically installed (using [Godep](https://github.com/tools/godep)), so you just need to type `make build test`.
+Clone this repository into `$GOPATH/src/github.com/Cox-Automotive/terraform-provider-alks`.
+All the necessary dependencies are either vendored or automatically installed (using [Godep](https://github.com/tools/godep)), so type `make build test`.
 This will compile the code and then run the tests.
-If this exits with exit status 0, then everything is working!
-Check your `examples` directory for a sample Terraform script and the generated binary.
+If this exits with exit status `0`, then everything is working!
+Check your `examples` directory for an example Terraform script and the generated binary.

 ```
 cd "$GOPATH/src/github.com/Cox-Automotive/terraform-provider-alks"